 Writing goals are always talked about especially at this time of year.
 But more important than the goal is the system and writing habit you put in place in order to continue achieving those goals session after session, book after book.
-ALLi Author Claire Fishback uses the YouCan TouCan method.
+ALLi Author Claire L. Fishback uses the YouCan TouCan method.
 Today, she shares how it can help you build a daily writing habit too.

 The Invention of YouCan TouCan!